BuildOnViction/docs/docs/general/faq.md

 	Then select how do you want to login: with TomoWallet, with Ledger wallet, with Metamask, TrustWallet or Private Key/Mnemonic.

 !!! quote "What is the 'capacity' of a Candidate/Masternode?"
-    The capacity of a candidate is the 50K TOMO initial deposit added to the total amount of TOMO voted for that candidate.
+    The capacity of a candidate is the 50K TOMO initial deposit plus the total amount of TOMO voted for that candidate.

 !!! quote "Which of these numbers on TomoMaster will tell us which is a good performing node vs poorly performing?"
     On TomoMaster, click on a candidate to open the candidate page.